Miista/proposals/TypedLetExpr/TypedLetExpr.md

 * `let a: Int = 0 as Float`
 * `let a = b as Float`
 * `let a = 0 as Float`

-This is an optional body.
-Here you can paste grammar, code and anything regarding how to implement your proposal.
-You can put here as many as subsections as needed.